-The January 2021 U.S. Royalty Transaction closed on January 5, 2021 and the net proceeds of the December 2020 Financing were released from escrow to Freehold to partially fund the purchase price for the January 2021 U.S. Royalty Assets, with the remainder of the purchase price funded by drawing on existing credit facilities.
+On January 5, 2021, Freehold closed a transaction whereby it purchased certain mineral title and royalty interest assets in the United States (the "January 2021 U.S. Royalty Assets") for an aggregate purchase price of US\$58 million (\$74 million) from a private seller (the "January 2021 U.S. Royalty Transaction").
+On the same date, the net proceeds of a bought deal offering of 9,856,000 subscription receipts (the "2020 Subscription Receipts") of the Corporation at a price of \$4.80 per 2020 Subscription Receipt for gross proceeds of approximately \$47 million, which closed on December 9, 2020, were released from escrow to Freehold to partially fund the purchase price for the January 2021 U.S. Royalty Assets, with the remainder of the purchase price funded by drawing on existing credit facilities.
 In addition, as a result of and on closing of the January 2021 U.S. Royalty Transaction and in accordance with the terms of the 2020 Subscription Receipts, each 2020 Subscription Receipt was exchanged for one Common Share.

-The January 2021 U.S. Royalty Transaction added exposure to approximately 400,000 gross drilling unit acres to Freehold's portfolio with minimal exposure to U.S. Federal lands (less than 4% of January 2021 U.S. Royalty Assets acreage).
+The January 2021 U.S. Royalty Transaction added exposure to approximately 400,000 gross acres to Freehold's portfolio.
 As a result of the January 2021 U.S. Royalty Transaction, Freehold acquired a royalty interest in approximately 1,800 producing wells.
 The January 2021 U.S. Royalty Assets include mineral title and royalty interests in eight states and 12 oil and natural gas basins that added 1,150 boe/d of production in 2021.
 The majority of the value of the January 2021 U.S. Royalty Assets is concentrated in the prolific Permian (Delaware and Midland) and Eagle Ford basins in Texas.